alphagov/prototype-scss-refactor/README.md

 ### Objects

-We will work up to having this layer!!
+This layer is optional.
+Aim to work towards adding this layer.

 This is the objects layer, put the media object in here.
 Try to create a generic list object

     .ui-list {}
     .ui-list-item {}

-Choose agnostic names
+Choose agnostic names.

 ### Components

 Fully designed chunks of UI
 Private mixins sit in relevant file
-This is where the ui-list becomes a product list
+This is where the ui-list (in the objects layer above) becomes a product list

     .products-list {}
     .products-list__item {}